-- The letter "M" includes a long horizontal line extending off the left side with a small curlycue with the letter's humps written high on the letter and spaced very close together.
+- The letter "M" includes a long horizontal line extending off the left side with a small curlycue where the letter's humps are written high on the letter and spaced very close together.

 - The pen lifts and the letters "a-x" are tiny but visible.

 - The letter "S" is dominant in the characters of the last name which then appears to have a scribble of some sort, implying several letters, written over it.